Buhari hails Dangote at 64, says he’s key partner in COVID-19 fight

 From Juliana Taiwo-Obalonye, Abuja

-Dangote Group is a member of private sector-led coalition against COVID-19 (CACOVID).
+The President said this in a congratulatory message to the chairman of the Dangote Group, to mark 64th birthday.

-According to a statement by Senior Special Assistant on Media and Publicity, Garba Shehu, Buhari said the “corona warrior” has continued to show consistent faith and belief in Nigeria.
+The Dangote Group is a member of the private sector-led coalition against COVID-19 (CACOVID).

 Leave a Reply